Finksburg, Maryland: Modern day

 Finksburg is host to the Roaring Run Community Park, a small sports complex with four baseball diamonds, as well as Sandymount Park which features walking paths, tennis courts, a basketball court, playground, three baseball diamonds, and six grass athletic fields.

 The Greater Baltimore Hindu-Jain Temple and the Evergreen Memorial Gardens cemetery are located in Finksburg.

-Car 54, Where Are You? and Munsters actor Fred Gwynne is interred at the Sandy Mount United Methodist Church's cemetery in an unmarked grave.
-Finksburg was referenced in Season 5, Episode 9 of the television comedy Brooklyn Nine-Nine.

 Yearly, the Baltimore Ravens training camp hosts practice in Owings Mills, several miles away.
 Former Ravens players Torrey Smith and Haloti Ngata lived locally.

 Transportation

 The Owings Mills station of the Baltimore Metro SubwayLink in nearby Owings Mills, Baltimore County, is a 15-minute drive by car from Finksburg and provides subway access to downtown Baltimore.